sabre1041/sigstore-ansible-github-action/README.md

 **Default**: `false`

-The `verify` setting controls whether or not the generated signatures and certificates are verified with the `sigstore verify` subcommand after all files have been signed.
+The `verify` setting controls whether or not the generated signatures and certificates are verified with the `ansible-sign project sigstore-verify` subcommand after the project has been signed.

 This is **not strictly necessary** but can act as a smoke test to ensure that all signing artifacts were generated properly and the signature was properly